-A training program was organised for health MASUM, workers by Pune.
+A training program was organised for health workers bγ MASUM.
+Pune.
 The focus of the training was to learn about collectivisation and health and women's rights.
 VMM is now working closely with the health movement in the villages and 10 women from each village will participate in the collectivisation process.